terraform-aviatrix-modules/terraform-aviatrix-mc-firenet/README.md

 :--- | :---
 [aviatrix_firenet](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_firenet) | The created Aviatrix firenet object with all of it's attributes.
-[aviatrix_firewall_instance](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_firewall_instance) | A list of the created firewall instances and their attributes. module_metadata | Information about the module, like module version.
+[aviatrix_firewall_instance](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs/resources/aviatrix_firewall_instance) | A list of the created firewall instances and their attributes. egress_vpc | The aviatrix_vpc object that created the egress VPC with all it's attributes.
+Only in GCP. management_vpc | The aviatrix_vpc object that created the management VPC with all it's attributes.
+Only for Palo Alto deployments in GCP. module_metadata | Information about the module, like module version.

 ### Common Errors